 Different types of appliqué files

-There are primarily two different types of appliqué files, ones with a satin stitch finished edge and ones designed to have a raw edge
+There are primarily two different types of appliqué files, ones with a satin stitch finished edge and ones designed to have a raw edge.

-Step 2: tack down stitching.
+Step 5: stitch your tack down stitching

 After this round of stitching is done, you need to remove the hoop from the machine and trim the appliqué fabric around the tack down stitching line.
 It’s essential that you use appliqué scissors for trimming to get as close to the stitching as possible without cutting a hole in your fabric.